 Fantoche is Switzerland’s most prestigious animated film festival and is one of the leading events for the medium in the world.
 It takes place every year in September over the course of six days in the Swiss town of Baden.
-The festival, which benefits from broad media coverage, attracts both industry professionals and the general public – over 25,500 ticket sales were recorded in 2015.
+The festival, which benefits from broad media coverage, attracts both industry professionals and the general public – over 25,500 ticket sales were recorded in 2021 (during covid 20,000 tickets on site and 5,000 tickets online).

 Kids Film Competition: Total prize fund 2'000 CHF